w3c/wai-curricula/content/designer/information-design.md

 * Show examples of pages and explain how they are divided into several regions.
 Explain that, in addition to visually distinguishing these regions, semantics  and text need to be added so that all users can understand the relationship between them.
 Explain that defining and planning the different regions is a designers' responsibility, whereas adding the semantics is a responsibility shared with the developer.
 * Show examples of online articles and forms.
 Discuss how these are divided into manageable pieces so that they are easier to understand and to navigate.
 For example, by using headings and their corresponding rank levels to indicate the different chapters, sections, and subsections of content.
 * Show examples of diagrams and illustrations that can complement the information presented in text.
 For example, visual instructions that supplement the textual information of a user manual.
-Explain that they help users with reading disabilities understand difficult pieces of text.
+Explain that they help users with reading disabilities to understand difficult pieces of text.
 For reference on how to provide visual illustrations, pictures, and symbols to help explain ideas, events, and processes, see technique [G103: Providing visual illustrations, pictures, and symbols to help explain ideas, events, and processes](https://www.w3.org/WAI/WCAG21/Techniques/general/G103).
 * Show examples of words that may be difficult to understand or that are used in a restricted way.
 Explain that people who are not familiar with such words need definitions to understand their meaning.
-Explain that defining the mechanisms to provide such definitions is a designers' responsibility, whereas providing the definitions is a responsibility shared with the content author.
+Explain that defining the methods to provide such definitions is a designers' responsibility, whereas providing the definitions is a responsibility shared with the content author.
 * Show examples of abbreviations,  such as short forms of words and acronyms.
 Explain that people who are not familiar with the abbreviations need an explanation or an expansion of that abbreviation to understand their meaning.
-Explain that defining the mechanisms to provide such explanations or expansions is a designers' responsibility, whereas providing the explanations or expansions is a responsibility shared with the content author.
+Explain that defining the methods to provide such explanations or expansions is a designers' responsibility, whereas providing the explanations or expansions is a responsibility shared with the content author.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Present students with an eBook and ask them to define how it should be split into smaller and more manageable pieces so that it can be easier to navigate and understand.
-Assess how students use headings and rank levels, pages, and chapter markers to split large amounts of text into smaller and more manageable pieces. f* Practical &mdash; Give students a complex piece of text and ask them to complement it with diagrams and illustrations.
-Assess how students provide mechanisms to complement processes and instructions presented in text.
+* Practical &mdash; Give students an eBook and ask them to define how it should be split into smaller and more manageable pieces so that it can be easier to navigate and understand.
+Assess how students use headings and rank levels, pages, and chapter markers to split large amounts of text into smaller and more manageable pieces.
+* Practical &mdash; Give students a complex piece of text and ask them to complement it with diagrams and illustrations.
+Assess how students provide methods to complement processes and instructions presented in text.
-* Practical &mdash; Present students with unusual words and abbreviations and ask them to define a mechanism to provide the explanation of such words or the expansion of the abbreviations.
-Assess how students define a mechanism to provide explanations of unusual words and expansions of abbreviations.
+* Practical &mdash; Give students unusual words and abbreviations and ask them to define methods to provide the explanation of such words or the expansion of the abbreviations.
+Assess how students define methods to provide explanations of unusual words and expansions of abbreviations.

 {% include excol.html type="end" %}